-It is good practice for those on placement to consider what they have learned.
-The process of filling out a workbook, either with a supervisor or on their own, gives that time to encourage self-awareness and an understanding of their skills and strengths.
+It is good practice for participants to consider what they have learned.
+The process of filling out a workbook, either with a member of your team or on their own, gives that time to encourage self-awareness and an understanding of their skills and strengths.
 We have included guides for clinical and non-clinical work experience that encourage reflection.

-Alongside the clinical aspects reinforce good timekeeping, reliability, teamworking and problem solving.
+Alongside the clinical aspects, good timekeeping, reliability, team working and problem solving should be reinforced as part of the placement.

-We have provided example work placement timetables for clinical and non-clinical roles and some suggested activities to make the experience more insightful.
+We have provided example work placement timetables for clinical and non-clinical roles and some suggested activities to make the experience enjoyable and insightful.